Skip to Content

 Why NSC Control Is Non-Negotiable

-Diagram of horse digestive system showing foregut and hindgut — understanding digestion helps explain why senior horse feeds are formulated differently
+Diagram of horse digestive system showing foregut and hindgut fermentation — explains why senior horse feeds use fermentable fiber rather than starch

-The equine digestive system — fermentable fiber feeds the hindgut in a way that starch-based feeds cannot, which is why it matters so much in senior formulations.
+Fermentable fiber feeds the hindgut in a way that starch-based feeds cannot — which is why it matters so much in senior formulations for metabolic horses.

-Best Senior Horse Feeds for Weight Gain and Hard Keepers
+Best Feeds for Weight Gain and Hard Keepers

 Not every senior horse loses weight because of illness.
-Many become hard keepers as their metabolism and nutrient absorption change with age — eating adequately but simply not holding condition the way they once did.
-The approach for these horses is different from the metabolic management approach, and the two can overlap in complicated ways.
+Many become hard keepers as their metabolism and nutrient absorption change with age — eating adequately but not holding condition the way they once did.
+Weight loss usually stems from poor fiber utilization, muscle wasting, dental decline, or increased calorie demands in winter — often more than one at once.

-Senior horse with good topline and healthy weight — the result of a properly matched senior feed program
+Senior horse with good topline and healthy weight — result of correctly matched senior feed program

 Good topline and maintained weight in a senior horse requires the right feed matched to the right problem — not just more calories.